Overview

 To effectively plan and execute IT transformation projects which involve applications, it's essential to thoroughly understand the application estate and how the applications are used.
 It's therefore important to develop a clear strategy for processing the discovered applications early on in the project to ensure that stakeholders have a clear understanding of the application requirements within the project.

-The table below shows the common ways in which applications are created in ManagementStudio.
+The table below shows the common ways in which applications are discovered by ManagementStudio:

 Source | Type | Initial Status | Comments |